AbdulAhad0007/medimind/README.md

-# MediMind - AI-Powered Health Assistant
+# Medi - AI-Powered Health Assistant

 A modern, responsive web application that provides AI-powered health guidance and wellness tools.
 Built with React, TypeScript, and powered by advanced AI technology to help users understand their symptoms and get personalized health recommendations.